NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 The right answer depends on your situation.
 If you're a W-2 buyer purchasing your first or second investment property with clean tax returns, conventional may save you money on rate.
 If you're self-employed, have 5+ properties, or want to scale quickly without hitting personal DTI limits — DSCR is the tool.

-Buying Through an LLC with a DSCR Loan
+Can You Buy Investment Property Through an LLC with a DSCR Loan?

 DSCR loans are one of the few mortgage products that allow title to be held in an LLC.
 This is a major advantage for investors who want to separate their personal assets from their rental portfolio for liability protection.